• Home

 The effects of orthorexia

-Orthorexia can a have seriously damaging impact on a person’s health, Daily Mail warns in a recent article.
+Orthorexia can a have seriously damaging impact on a person’s health, warns this Daily Mail article.
 While healthy eating offers increased vitamins, minerals, energy levels and overall wellbeing, orthorexia is quite the opposite.
 Those suffering from orthorexia can end up limiting their food intake to such a degree that it can lead to malnourishment.
 An obsession over only eating foods considered “raw” or “pure” can result in only a handful of foods being eaten each day.
 Sufferers of this disorder are depriving themselves of certain food groups which the body relies on to function and maintain optimum health.
 Those who suffer from orthorexia will experience extreme and dangerous weight loss, dry and discoloured skin, poor dental health, fatigue and often depression or anxiety.

 Obsessive behaviour regarding a strict and exclusive diet can have a big impact on mental wellbeing.
-Sufferers of orthorexia will feel anxious even thinking about a meal out or a going to do a weekly shop.
+Sufferers of orthorexia will feel anxious even thinking about a meal out or going to a weekly shop.
 A fear of certain foods will become predominant leading to the sufferer only including one or two food products in each meal.
 Extreme obsessiveness about the foods which are deemed “pure” can have an impact on social relationships with friends and family, as the individual finds themselves focussing solely on foods and declining offers to meet with friends for fear of being faced with “banned” food.

 Why a balanced diet is so important